-Provide a detailed budget that are appropriate to the proposed project using the Western SARE Budget Worksheet found on the online application, in the budget section.
+Provide a detailed budget that is appropriate to the proposed project using the Western SARE Budget Worksheet found on the online application, in the budget section.
 Applicants must use this document for budget submission; no other document will be accepted.

-NOTE: you need to enter the total funds requested; this amount must match the total funds indicated on the Western SARE Budget Worksheet document.
-A budget justification is also required and should be uploaded in the Budget and Justification section as a separate PDF file.
+NOTE: you need to enter the total funds requested on the online submission site; this amount must match the total funds indicated on the Western SARE Budget Worksheet document.
+A Budget Justification is also required and should be completed in the space provided on the online site.

 If the Host Institution will be issuing lower-tier subawards to other institutions or organizations as part of your proposed project, you are required to provide a detailed budget for each lower-tier subaward.
 Lower-tier subaward budgets must be submitted on the Western SARE Budget Worksheet for Subawards.
 You may ask the lower-tier subaward recipient(s) to fill out the Western SARE Budget Worksheet for Subawards or you may fill it out on their behalf using details they have provided to you.
 Be sure to include brief details and budget amounts for each lower tier subaward on your Western SARE Budget Worksheet.
-As the primary applicant, you must upload both your Western SARE Budget Worksheet and those of any lower tier subawards to be issued.
+As the primary applicant, you must upload both your Western SARE Budget Worksheet and those of any lower-tier subawards to be issued.
 A budget justification for each lower-tier subaward is also required and should be uploaded in the Budget and Justification section as a separate PDF file.

-Failure to provide the Western SARE Budget Worksheet for your primary award and, if applicable, all lower tier subawards will disqualify the proposal before review.
+Failure to provide the Western SARE Budget Worksheet for your primary award and, if applicable, all lower-tier subawards will disqualify the proposal before review.